sadhiin/spectraclassify/README.md

+# SpectraClassify
-# SpectraClassify - a python package for zero code image classification within the browser
+## A python package for zero code image classification within the browser
 SpectraClassify is a python package for zero code image classification within the browser.
 Any can experience the power of deep learning without writing a single line of code and have their trained model.